-- 1. Manufactured housing is allowed within the City of Berlin only in manufactured housing subdivisions and manufactured housing parks. - 2.
-All manufactured housing units sited in the City of Berlin must comply with BOCA and current FHA manufactured home standards.
+- 1. Manufactured housing is allowed within the City of Berlin on any lot that allows single family dwellings.
+(Ord.
+4/17/2023) - 2.
+All manufactured housing units sited in the City of Berlin must comply with current HUD Manufactured Home Construction and Safety Standards and shall be affixed to a permanent foundation or slab in accordance with NH installation standards.
+(Ord.
+4/17/2023)